-Whether your business is your sole source of income or whether it is something you do on the side, you should have a business entity to protect you.
-The protections afforded by the corporations and limited liability act are some of the cheapest protections you can buy to safeguard you and your family from personal liability.
+Whether your business is your sole source of income or whether it is something you do on the side, you should form a business entity to protect you.
+The protections afforded by the corporations and limited liability act are some of the cheapest protection you can buy to safeguard you and your family from personal liability.

 The main reason (which is why it is listed first) for forming a business is to limit the liability of the owners.
 If you operate as a sole proprietorship or a partnership, any debtors of the owners can go after assets in the business to satisfy personal debts.
 Corporations and limited liability companies that are properly formed and operated, which includes separation of personal and business assets, can protect the business from such personal debts.

 So long as a corporation complies with state laws, a corporation theoretically can exist forever.
 In New Jersey, businesses that fail to file their annual report for two years will be revoked.
 A limited liability company formed in New Jersey also theoretically exists forever, unless the operating agreement states otherwise.

 Perpetual existence allows the business to continue operating if one of the owners dies.
 The decedent’s heirs only inherit stock in the business and not the assets or partial control of the business, which could force the business to close.